Skip to content

 raise FileNotFoundError(f"Document not found: {filepath}")

-# In production: return pdfplumber.open(filepath).pages[0].extract_text() or OCR fallback
+# return pdfplumber.open(filepath).pages[0].extract_text() or ocr_fallback(filepath)

-return "Extracted construction text payload for validation."
+return "Extracted construction text payload pending field mapping."

 def ingest_and_validate(filepath: Path) -> ConstructionPayload: